vinaykumarhs2020/CarND-Vehicle-Detection/submission/project_report.md

     return draw_labeled_bboxes(frame, labels)
 ```

 I create a fixed length queue using `dqueue` and apply a threashold.
 This makes sure that only when n or more consecutive frames detect a car, that window is classified as car.
-Using thresholds based on `decision_function` method of `LinearSVC`, I got better resutls (as in second video below and in [here][subm2])
+Using thresholds based on `decision_function` method of `LinearSVC`, I got better resutls (as in video below and in [here][subm2])

 Here is the [Old video link](https://www.youtube.com/watch?v=Z32THrnDAdY)

-New Video link:
+Video link:

 [![video](http://img.youtube.com/vi/Fo5VonIuyW0/0.jpg)](https://www.youtube.com/watch?v=Fo5VonIuyW0)